melaniewilsxn/phase-3-final-project/README.md

 - Update and Delete Options: Users have the flexibility to modify or remove their expenses, enabling them to keep their financial records accurate and up-to-date.
 - Category Customization: The application includes the ability to manage expense categories, allowing users to tailor the categories to their specific needs.

-Whether you are looking to track your personal expenditures, or just need a simple tool to keep an eye on your financial habits, the Expense Tracker CLI offers a straightforward solution.
+Whether you are looking to track your personal expenditures, or just need a simple tool to keep an eye on your financial habits, PennyWise offers a straightforward solution.
 Its command-line interface is easy to navigate and is perfect for those who prefer a quick, keyboard-only approach to manage their finances.

 This application is built with the aim of making personal finance management accessible and hassle-free, especially for those who value simplicity and efficiency.